 Hey guys, we are going to talk about questions today.
-Now, you may be thinking, how do questions connect-How do questions matter when it comes to changing habits?
+Now, you may be thinking, "How do questions connect?
+How do questions matter when it comes to changing habits?"
 But I want to tell you this.
-They are such a powerful piece that I will tell you is often overlooked.
-The fact of the matter is that you and me and everyone, all of us we, are asking ourselves questions all day long.
-Questions like, what should I wear?
-What do I want to eat?
-What time do we have to be there?
-When can I leave?
-How much longer is this line going to take?
-Why is traffic so backed up?
-How will I ever finish this project?
-What are they going to think of this presentation?
-Why is she acting this way?
-Who left this mess in the kitchen?
+They are such, such a powerful piece that I will tell you is so often overlooked.
+The fact of the matter is that you and me and everyone, all of us, we are asking ourselves questions all day long.
+Questions like, "What should I wear?", "What do I want to eat?", "What time do I have to be there?", "When can I leave", "How much longer is this line going to take?", "Why is traffic so backed up?", "How will I ever finish this project?", "What are they going to think about this presentation?" ,"Why is she acting this way?", "Who left this mess in the kitchen?"
 Right?

 Questions are a part of our mental chatter.
-We have tens of thousands of thoughts running through our minds every day, and a large portion of those thoughts start with questions, and it makes sense, right?
+We have tens of thousands of thoughts running through our mind every day, and a large portion of those thoughts start with questions.
+And it makes sense, right?
 Because we're always trying to understand the world around us.
 We're always trying to understand our environment and who we are.
 Humans are inquisitive.
 We are inquisitive by nature.
 We have a drive to understand the world around us.

-We have a drive to understand why things work the way they do, and asking a question-When you think about it, it's the very first step in a scientific method.
+We have a drive to understand why things work the way they do, and asking a question, when you think about it, it's the very first step in the scientific method.
 Questions are the starting point for millions of inventions and discoveries and innovations.
-I like to think about it this way, right?
-Some early human beings, 5,000 years ago, in the middle of the bronze age that they didn't know was the bronze age, right?
-They thought to themselves, how can I transport stuff more easily?